dfernandes25/dfernandes25.github.io/_posts/2024-01-10-Recent-Projects.markdown

 - SCCM to Intune/MEM migration for a GCC subsidiary to Commercial tenant conversion
 - Custom build of automated reporting and analytic tools (PowerShell, PowerBI, Shell, R)

+#### Apple Infrastructure Rebuild and Implementation ####
+Redesign and rebuild an existing MacOS and iOS infrastruture distributed across multi-region US based offices for a multi-national hybrid workspace provider.
+- Rearchitect and implement a JAMF MDM solution for MacOS and iOS devices
+- Rearchitect and implement a Google Workspace solution for email and document services
+- Rearchitect and implement a Zoom Room solution for online meeting spaces
+- Rearchitect and implement a Meraki multi-point network solution for site-to-site communications